La roue =

 Finally, Tinguely’s work of the 1980s features on a newly constructed mezzanine floor.
 This material is often dark and religious in character, a consequence of Tinguely’s engagement with the themes of death and transience.
 These aspects also fed into his lifelong fascination with motor racing, prompted by its perfect combination of human and machine, but also by the latent danger of crashes, chaos, and death.
 His frequent visits to Formula One races were also a source of raw materials; as well as animal skulls, his late machines often included fragments of damaged racing cars.

-A wall display at the entrance to the museum offers a new way in for families and visitors with kids.
+A wall display at the entrance to the museum offers a way in for families and visitors with kids.
 Appealing to multiple senses, it makes suggestions for an inspiring visit and gives insights into the museum’s art education programme.

-The museum also offers ‘parcours trails for families' shortly that allow the artworks in the collection to be explored in playful ways designed to be thought-provoking for young and old.
+The museum also offers ‘parcours trails for families' that allow the artworks in the collection to be explored in playful ways designed to be thought-provoking for young and old.

 Curated by Roland Wetzel, assisted by Tabea Panizzi